adrianmay/rhaboo/README.md

 It's highly portable because it only relies on HTML5's localStorage.

-Persistence code runs in a background thread so the user interface remains snappy even when a lot of data changes are occuring.
+Persistence code is deferred with setTimeout so the user interface remains snappy even when a lot of data changes are occuring.

 Quick Installation
 ------------------